huggingface/optimum/README.md

 # Hugging Face Optimum

-🤗 Optimum is an extension of 🤗 Transformers, providing a set of optimization tools enabling maximum efficiency to train and run models on targeted hardware, while keeping things straightforward.
+🤗 Optimum is an extension of 🤗 Transformers and Diffusers, providing a set of optimization tools enabling maximum efficiency to train and run models on targeted hardware, while keeping things straightforward.

 <!--
 ## Integration with Hardware Partners